 In Canada, 3.2 million youth are at risk of developing depression or mental health illness.
-Dr. Renee Raymond is a Kinesologist and Cognitive Behavioural Therapist who wants to know their stories.
+Renee Raymond is a kinesiologist and cognitive behavioural therapist who wants to know their stories.

-The Canadian Mental Health Association shares staggering statistics of the impact that mental health illnesses have on youth, and Dr. Raymond states that there is a mental health crisis in Canada’s post-secondary institutions.
-This inspired Dr. Raymond to start the project Mindfully You, in which she is creating an anthology of stories from post-secondary students about their experiences with mental health, stigmas and seeking treatment.
+The Canadian Mental Health Association shares staggering statistics of the impact that mental health illnesses have on youth, and Raymond states that there is a mental health crisis in Canada’s post-secondary institutions.
+This inspired Raymond to start the project Mindfulness and You, in which she is creating an anthology of stories from post-secondary students about their experiences with mental health, stigmas and seeking treatment.

-“Mindfully You is a project I started where I wanted to really help identify what it is that we need to do to address the mental health crisis that is happening with post-secondary students,” said Dr. Raymond, who is hoping to include stories from students across the country.
+“Mindfulness and You is a project I started where I wanted to really help identify what it is that we need to do to address the mental health crisis that is happening with post-secondary students,” said Raymond, who is hoping to include stories from students across the country.

 She added that despite her extensive research, she believes there is still not a clear sense of what it is students need in terms of treatment.

 Her plans for the anthology are to use it as a resource for organizations, lawmakers and policy makers, adding, “I would supplement that with research and commentary to try and tie the stories together, and make a cohesive guide to help other individuals, and take some direction, and hopefully implement policy changes.”

 Raymond hopes to market the finished project in order to show that there are alternatives to addressing mental health in youth, primarily youth who are attending post-secondary institutions or have dropped out of post-secondary institutions due to their mental health.

 Ally Geist is a successful mental health blogger on Dalhousie Campus, who believes that youth sharing their stories can have an impact on other people coming forward with their own experience.